Haytham-HK/ensa-year1-portfolio/02-python/school projects/TP 3/README.md

 # TP03 — Python: Algorithmic Exercices

 This folder contains a collection of Python exercices focused on algorithms, number theory, and problem-solving.
-Each exercice is separated into its own project with a `main.py` entry point.

 ## Prerequisites
 - Python 3.x installed.